 - Brand guidelines and style guides

-Putting writers and editors through courses, live or online, to coach them on best practices is a good idea, but it usually doesn’t make a lasting impact.
-So, unless you’re sending your writers to regular refresher courses, which are expensive, training’s impact decays very quickly.
+Putting writers and editors through courses, live or online, to coach them on best practices is a good idea.
+However, good habits slip over time.
+So unless you’re sending your writers to regular refresher courses, which are expensive, training has a limited, fast-decaying impact.

 - Manual editing